LIMITED WORDPOWER© AND DESIGN ACUMEN?

 ~ Use left justified paragraphing without indentation

-~ Use an even smaller dimension for line spacing between paragraphs
+~ Use a smaller dimension for line spacing between paragraphs

 Authors Design Dilemmas 1, April 2015